 Here, remediated software gets prepared for release to a production environment.
 This phase starts with release planning to coordinate the deployment process by establishing a deployment schedule, defining roles and responsibilities, and communicating the release plan to all stakeholders.
 Essential steps in this process include:

 Kiuwan helps organizations reinforce secure coding practices when building and deploying software applications.
-Learn more about our end-to-end application security platform by contacting us to start your free trial.
+Request your free demo and learn more about our end-to-end application security platform.